- The Department Today

 Ron Hassner (chair), Michaela Mattes, Leo Arriola, Steve Weber, Ann Swidler

-Klocek's dissertation investigates the role state forces play play in obstructing the peaceful resolution of religious civil wars, with a particular focus on British counterinsurgency operations during the early postwar period.
+Klocek's current book project investigates the role state forces play play in obstructing the peaceful resolution of religious civil wars, with a particular focus on British counterinsurgency operations during the early postwar period.
 This project draws on eight months of archival research in the United Kingdom, Cyprus, and Israel.
 The theory and findings challenge the influential notion that dissidents’ spiritual beliefs alone drive the intractibility of religious conflicts.

 Klocek has received support for this research from the National Science Foundation, the University of California Institute on Global Conflict and Cooperation, the Berkeley Institute of International Studies, the Berkeley Center for the Study of Religion, and the Phi Beta Kappa Northern California Association.